dennisbartol/Ng-in-15-Points/README.md

 <b>4.
 Data Binding:</b></br>
 Angular provides various types of data binding like interpolation, property binding, event binding, and two-way binding.
 Here's an example of interpolation:

+<b>5.
+Directives:</b></br>
+Directives are markers on a DOM element that tells Angular to do something with that DOM element.
+Angular provides built-in directives like ngIf, ngFor, and ngSwitch.
+Here's an example of ngFor directive: